Veterans Continue to Serve by Volunteering for Hospice

 There’s an old adage that says to truly understand someone, you have to walk in his shoes.
 That’s why Crossroads Hospice & Palliative Care makes a special effort to recruit volunteers for hospice who have served in the military.

 We have found that veterans who volunteer for hospice bring a unique perspective that helps them relate to hospice patients who are also Veterans.

 Why is this such a critical issue?
-According to statistics from the U.S. Department of Veterans Affairs, only 620,000 of the 16 million Americans who served in World War II were alive in 2016.
+According to statistics from the U.S. Department of Veterans Affairs, only 240,329 of the 16 million Americans who served in World War II are alive in 2021.
 And their numbers continue to dwindle.
 In fact, Veterans account for about one out of every four deaths that occur in the U.S. every day.